 Princess Laurentien Attends National Reading Breakfast Days

-Today, Wednesday January 27, Princess Laurentien attended the launch of the National Reading Breakfast Days in the Primary School “De Ladder” in Maarn, in the province of Utrecht.
+Today, Wednesday January 22, Princess Laurentien was present at the launch of the 17th edition of the National Reading Breakfast Days at the Zoetermeer Forum Library, in the province of South Holland.

 The National Reading Days is an initiative of the Reading Foundation and organized by the Foundation for Collective Promotion of the Dutch Book (CPNB).
-Started today, the National Reading Days will last until February 6.
-The purpose of this event is to encourage the reading of children who don’t read yet.
+The campaign aims to encourage the reading of children who don’t read yet.